 - Not as versatile as combi drills or drill drivers

 Hammer drills are used for drilling into brickwork, stone and concrete.
-They use a hammering action that provides short, powerful and rapid blows to the material’s surface.
-With the proper masonry bit and sufficiently powered machine, you’ll drill a hole in no time.
+They use a hammering action to provide rapid and powerful blows to the material’s surface.
+With the proper machine and correct masonry bit, you’ll drill a hole in no time.

 - Perfect for drilling into brickwork, stone and concrete

-- Can’t be used on wood or metal
+- Not designed to be used on wood or metal

 - Not as versatile as a combi drill or drill driver